-If you are an existing user of the Elastic Stack, be it either Filebeat or Logstash, together with Elastic Search this is the page for you.
+If you are an existing user of the Elastic Stack with either Filebeat or Logstash, this is the page for you.

-Humio offers a drop-in replacement for the Elastic Search bulk API, meaning that switching your existing Filebeat or Logstash configurations over to Humio are very easy.
+Humio® offers a complete replacement for the Elastic Search bulk API, meaning that switching your existing Filebeat or Logstash configurations over to Humio is very easy.

-Alternatively you can choose to run our Docker image on your own infrastructure.
+Alternatively, you may choose to run our Docker image on your own infrastructure.

-Since you are running elasticsearch, you probably know the Beats platform already.
-You will have to reconfigure it to contains something like this:
+Since you are running Elastic Search, you are likely already familiar with the Beats platform.
+You will have to reconfigure it to contain this (or equivalent):

 output.elasticsearch: hosts: ["elasticsearch:9200"]